CREATING INCLUSIVE COMMUNITIES.

 Cost of living and health inequalities continue to impact communities worldwide.

-Our ongoing dedication, research and funding is essential to improve living conditions for everyone.
-We continue to strive to create better quality living for all and promote living well.
+Our ongoing dedication and research are improving international living conditions for everyone.
+We continue to strive to create a better quality of live for everyone.

 BECAUSE THE WORLD CAN'T WAIT.